 In addition to the default fund contributions and margin collateral pledged by clearing members discussed in Note 16, "Clearing Operations," we have obtained financial guarantees and credit facilities which are guaranteed by us through counter indemnities, to provide further liquidity and default protection related to our clearing businesses.
-Financial guarantees issued to us totaled \$20 million at December 31, 2013 and \$7 million at December 31, 2012.
-At December 31, 2013, credit facilities, which are available in multiple currencies, primarily Swedish Krona, totaled \$312 million (\$219 million in available liquidity and \$93 million to satisfy regulatory requirements), \$11 million of which was utilized.
-At December 31, 2012, these facilities totaled \$310 million (\$217 million in available liquidity and \$93 million to satisfy regulatory requirements), none of which was utilized.
+Financial guarantees issued to us totaled \$14 million at December 31, 2014 and \$20 million at December 31, 2013.
+As discussed in "Other Credit Facilities," of Note 9.
+"Debt Obligations," at December 31, 2014, credit facilities, which are available in multiple currencies, primarily Swedish Krona, totaled \$236 million (\$197 million in available liquidity and \$39 million for default protection), of which \$7 million was utilized.
+At December 31, 2013, credit facilities, which are available in multiple currencies, primarily Swedish Krona, totaled \$312 million (\$219 million in available liquidity and \$93 million for default protection), of which \$11 million was utilized.

+Execution Access is an introducing broker which operates the eSpeed trading platform for U.S. Treasury securities.
 Execution Access has a clearing arrangement with Cantor Fitzgerald.
-As of December 31, 2013, we have contributed \$19 million of clearing deposits to Cantor Fitzgerald in connection with this clearing arrangement.
+As of December 31, 2014, we have contributed \$19 million of clearing deposits to Cantor Fitzgerald in connection with this clearing arrangement.
 These deposits are recorded in other current assets in our consolidated balance sheets.
 Some of the trading activity in Execution Access is cleared by Cantor Fitzgerald through FICC and the balance is cleared non-FICC.
 Execution Access assumes the counterparty risk of clients that do not clear through FICC.
 Counterparty risk of clients exists for Execution Access between the trade date and the settlement date of the individual transactions, which is one business day.
-All of Execution Access' obligations under the clearing arrangement with Cantor Fitzgerald are guaranteed by NASDAQ OMX.
+All of Execution Access' obligations under the clearing arrangement with Cantor Fitzgerald are guaranteed by Nasdaq.
 Some of the non-FICC counterparties are required to post collateral, provide principal letters, or provide other forms of credit enhancement to Execution Access for the purpose of mitigating counterparty risk.